 - 5.1.
 Ardent Consulting Engineers (ACE) has been appointed by Vistry Homes Limited to advise on the Highways & Transportation aspects of a residential-led mixed-use development on Land at Ford Airfield, Ford that benefits from outline consent. - 5.2.
 The development will be brought forward via a number of reserved matters applications.
-This Transport Technical Note (TTN) considers the RM1 (North) application. - 5.3.
+This Transport Technical Note (TTN) covers the Reserved Matters 4 South (RMS4) application, - 5.3.
 The Local Planning Authority (LPA) is Arun District Council (ADC) and the Local Highways Authority is West Sussex County Council (WSCC). - 5.4.
 This note provides a brief outline of the access and movement strategy for the site as set out in Transport Assessment submitted with the approved outline application.
 The approved strategy as set out has been retained in developing the proposals subject to this RM application, incorporating the consultation feedback from ADC/WSCC that has taken place to date. - 5.5.
 This TTN covers the enabling infrastructure with road types from Primary Streets Secondary Streets, Tertiary Streets and Mews. - 5.6.
-This TTN also provides justification for the parking provision within RM1 (North). - 5.7.
-This TTN shows the Infrastructure Reserved Matters application has been designed in accordance with the Design Code, dated July 2024, which was developed in liaison with WSCC and ADC.
+This TTN also provides justification for the parking provision within RM4 (South). - 5.7.
+This TTN shows the RM4 (South) Reserved Matters application has been designed in accordance with the Design Code, dated July 2024, which was developed in liaison with WSCC and ADC.
 Thereby, this TTN enables the discharge of the Infrastructure Reserved Matters Application.